jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

         return mean
 ```

-We'll use stochastic variational inference to approximate the posterior distribution.
-SVI minimizes a loss funciton using gradient descent.
-The loss function used here is Pyro's `Trace_ELBO` loss, and the optimizer is Adam.
+For posterior inference, we'll use stochastic variational inference, which approximates the posterior distribution by minimizing ELBO loss (evidence lower bound).
+The `guide` code below is Pyro's way of allowing us to specify a distribution to model the posterior after, we'll bypass specifying this outselves and use the `AutoDiagonalNormal` function, which does this automatically for us.

 ```python
 model = BayesianRegression(3, 1)